Skip to main content

 Figure \(\PageIndex{13}\): Structures of dimyristoyl phosphatidylcholine (DMPC) and dihexyl phosphatidylcholine (DHPC or C6DH)

-Figure \(\PageIndex{14}\) below represents a cross-section view of a bicelle made from the above lipids.
+Figure \(\PageIndex{14}\) below represents a cross-sectional view of a bicelle made from the above lipids.
 The central white/gray chains represent the alkyl chains of the DMPC phospholipid bilayer.
 The cyan spheres represent the carbon atoms of the smaller DHPC "detergent" that fill the edges of the central bilayer.

 Figure \(\PageIndex{14}\): Cross-sectional view of a bicelle made with DMPC (white carbons) and DHPC (cyan carbons) which are seen around the periphery.